Little Bighorn River: River access in Wyoming

 Upstream from the point where the Little Bighorn issues from the Little Horn Canyon, the stream flow is in Wyoming.
 For the first two miles a very rough road goes upstream.
 All along this road, and all along the stream in this stretch, the land is privately owned and a sign at the entrance to the canyon provides notice of this fact.
 Wyoming stream access laws are not liberal and trespass laws are strictly construed.
 In this two mile stretch all riparian access requires trespass across private lands.

 After two miles of road travel upstream, the road reaches the Bighorn National Forest Service boundary where a parking area is maintained by the Wyoming Fish and Game Department, but signage prohibits overnight camping.
 Upstream above this point fishing is permitted on the National Forest, but the first river mile of this stretch of fishing is unusually difficult and rugged because the stream bed is littered with very large boulders due to a massive earth slide that blocked the canyon thousands of years ago, after which the river cut down through the slide leaving huge boulders along the river banks.
-At two miles above the parking area, the river enters a granite sided box canyon which extends for about a mile, where the river washes from one sheer wall to the other, and is impassible to wading anglers except during times of very low water.
+At two miles above the parking area, the river enters a granite-sided box canyon that extends for about a mile, where the river washes from one sheer wall to the other and is impassible to wading anglers except during times of very low water.
 In this area, the trail leaves the river and climbs around this gorge.

-The trail up the Little Horn Canyon begins a few hundred yards after the parking area.
+The very rough road ends and the trail up the Little Horn Canyon begins a few hundred yards after the parking area.
 One fork of the trail crosses the river and becomes the Dry Fork Trail.
-The other trail winds through the Little Horn Canyon.
+The other trail winds upstream in a westerly direction through the Little Horn Canyon.
 The Little Horn Canyon trail was originally established for the purposes of delivering mail to Bald Mountain City, a gold mining town, in the late 1800s.
-The trail is now primarily used by cattle ranchers, marathon runners, and fisherman.
+The trail is now primarily used by cattle ranchers, marathon runners, and fishermen.